VanCoding/factorio-autotrains-mod/readme.md

 Trains stay at depot stations until they get a transport job.
 After a transport job, they always return to the depot at which they started.
 To make a train available for transports, send it to any depot station.
 As soon as it arrives, it will be assigned transport jobs, if there are any.

+Since only trains that are waiting directly at a depot station can be assigned transport jobs, it is recommended to have at least two depot stations: One for item trains, and one for fluid trains.
+You should not mix these two.

 To make a station a depot station:

 - send it the "0"-Signal through **red** wire